 Marketing Costs for New Real Estate Agents

-There's lots of advice out there about this.
-A common tip is to budget 10% of your commission income for marketing.
-That's OK, but difficult, considering you don't know what that income will be.
-Adding a percentage of commissions to a base budget amount is easier to plan and logical.
+Like for those starting many service-based businesses, common wisdom for new real estate agents is to budget 10 percent of their commission income for marketing.
+That can be difficult because a new agent is less likely to know what that income will be.
+Adding a percentage of commissions to a base budget amount is easier to plan.
 If you're doing well, spend more on marketing to keep that trend going.

 It can be a career death knell to allocate nothing to marketing until you build commissions, as it may be too late.
 If you're a disciplined money manager and don't carry a lot of debt, borrowing is a reasonable tool for this purpose.
 A certain amount of spending from a credit card or other small revolving loan can be allocated to marketing during the first year.
 Stopping use of that debt when commissions come in is likely a good decision, though be sure to continue to allocate a similar marketing spend from the commissions.